Time-restricted eating – a detailed intermittent fasting guide

 Fed vs. fasted

-In the fasted state, insulin is more likely to be lower (while glucagon and growth hormone, opposing hormones to insulin, are elevated).2 The body first burns stored glucose from glycogen, and then starts mobilizing stored body fat from your fat cells and burning it for energy (instead of glucose).
+In the fasted state, insulin is more likely to be lower (while glucagon and growth hormone, opposing hormones to insulin, are elevated).

 The practical importance of all this is that you can burn more stored body fat while in the fasted state, and you store more body fat while in the fed state.